 We’ve all gotten into a friend’s car that is cluttered with water bottles, work materials, workout clothes and more.
 All these items scattered throughout your car can cause distractions when rolling around, and simply cleaning your car’s interior and keeping it organized helps reduce the distractions you’ll face on the road, making you a safer driver.

-3. Find a Better Car Phone Mount
+3. Use a Quality Car Phone Mount

-Choose a new phone mount that will keep your phone in place.
-There’s nothing more distracting than when your phone falls off your mount, causing you to try to pick your brand-new iPhone off the floor.
+Choose a phone mount that will keep your phone in place.
+There’s nothing more distracting than when your phone falls off your mount, causing you to try to pick your phone off the floor.
 Cheap vent clip mounts don’t always keep your phone in place, and suction cup mounts can easily fall off with changes in temperature.
 Pay the extra few dollars for a better mount to guarantee that your phone stays put.

 ProClip dashboard mounts are built for bumpy roads and attach securely to your dashboard.
 Specifically designed for your exact make, model and year of car, ProClip mounts keep your phone in a safer place for hands-free use, including GPS navigation, hands-free calling and the perfect dock for Apple CarPlay or Android Auto.